PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   attention pair;
 - `a8baec98` shares state across the post-QDQ layout-transpose and unary fan-out sequence;
+- `916419d9` shares state across the late NCHW channel-shuffle and Gather-axis pair;
-- the current checkpoint shares state across the late NCHW channel-shuffle and Gather-axis pair.
+- the current checkpoint shares state across the conditional late generic- transpose and QKV-bridge pair.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain